Gustav Stresemann: Foreign minister 1923–1929

 Stresemann remained as foreign minister in the government of his successor, Wilhelm Marx from the Centre Party, and for the rest of his life in seven additional successive governments ranging from the centre-right to the centre-left.
-His first notable achievement was the Dawes Plan of 1924, which reduced Germany's overall reparations commitment, reorganized the Reichsbank and ended the occupation of the Ruhr.
+His first notable achievement was the Dawes Plan of 1924, which reduced Germany's overall reparations commitment, reorganised the Reichsbank and ended the occupation of the Ruhr.
 With President Friedrich Ebert, he secured the appointment of Hjalmar Schacht as the new president of the Reichsbank.
 Schacht implemented the Dawes Plan and managed the successful effort to end hyperinflation, despite his reservations about Germany's growing foreign debt under Stresemann's economic policies.
 The successful negotiation of the Dawes Plan provided hope for Stresemann's foreign policy strategy emphasizing Germany's remaining economic soft power, since the co-author of the plan, Owen D. Young, was the chairman of General Electric and a major trading partner with the German firm AEG.

 After Sir Austen Chamberlain became British Foreign Secretary, Stresemann sought a British guarantee of Germany's post-war border with France and Belgium.
 The issue remained unresolved because a prospective Anglo-American guarantee had not been implemented due to the United States' failure to ratify the Treaty of Versailles.
 Stresemann later wrote, "Chamberlain had never been our friend.
 His first act was to attempt to restore the old Entente through a three-power alliance of England, France and Belgium, directed against Germany.
 German diplomacy faced a catastrophic situation."

-Stresemann conceived the idea that Germany would guarantee her western borders and pledge never to invade Belgium and France again.
+Stresemann conceived the idea that Germany would guarantee its western borders and pledge never to invade Belgium and France again.
 Germany was in no position at the time to attack, as Stresemann wrote to the ex-Crown Prince: "The renunciation of a military conflict with France has only a theoretical significance, in so far as there is no possibility of a war with France."
 Stresemann negotiated the Locarno Treaties with Britain, France, Italy, and Belgium.
 On the third day of negotiations, Stresemann told French Foreign Secretary Aristide Briand of the concessions Germany wanted in order to be able to have something concrete to show the sceptical German public in exchange for the Locarno Pact.
 The concessions included a reduction in the number of occupation troops in the Rhineland, shortening the length of the occupation and no permanent inspection of German disarmament.
-As Stresemann recorded, Briand "almost fell off his sofa. ...
+As Stresemann recorded, Briand "almost fell off his sofa. [...]
 He was astonished at my boldness, which indeed he thought had gone too far.
 If my views were to be accepted, the Treaty of Versailles might as well cease to exist."
 Nevertheless, Briand expressed his understanding.
-After signing the Locarno Treaties, he indicated that they "should consider everything for the realization for which we hoped. ...
-In a general way, Dr. Stresemann’s list did not a priori seem impossible of realization."
+After signing the Locarno Treaties, he indicated that they "should consider everything for the realisation for which we hoped. [...]
+In a general way, Dr Stresemann's list did not a priori seem impossible of realisation."